 General Hospital Apps

 A mobile app for hospitals can spotlight branding and messaging.
 This sort of healthcare apps generally includes hospital information, a virtual tour of the hospital, a list of doctors and their availability, types of health services provided, and ER wait times.
+Also a general hospital app can be further enhanced by adding a feature for booking doctor appointments.
+Or you could also develop a doctor appointment scheduling app.

 Clinical & Diagnosis Assistant Apps

 These apps usually provide personal health record access, including reviewing electronic charts, digital imaging (X-Ray), lab test details and results, and the information about possible symptoms.
+The clinical diagnosis can also be done virtually by developing a telehealth application.
+This type of apps have been in demand after the pandemic.

 Medication Tracking Apps